fbpx

 They can cause problems, waste resources, and ultimately hold you back.

-Furthermore, you should assess the personality and work ethic of the candidates to ensure that they align with your company's values and goals.
+Furthermore, you should assess the candidates’ personalities and work ethic to ensure that they align with your company’s values and goals.

 The common struggles that small business owners face when deciding when to hire an employee